edgardovbak/tetris/README.md

   Create a random piece.
 Default look without rotating

 #### movePieceLeft, movePieceRight, movePieceDown
-  Change piece position on playfield
+  Change piece position on the playfield

 #### rotatePiece
   Rotate piece.
-The rotating point is the center of the matrix that contain the piece.
-This function call another function that contain the rotating logic.
-The rotating is posible only if the piece dont have collision
+The rotating point is the center of the matrix that contains the piece.
+The rotation is possible only if the piece don't have collision

 #### rotateBlocks
-  Thi function contain  the rotation logig.
+  This function contains the rotation logic.

 #### hassCollision
-  Detect if the piece have collision
+  Detect if the piece has collision

 #### lockPiece
-  If the piece collision with another piese then save the coordinats in playfield
+  If the piece collision with another piece then save the coordinates in the playfield

 #### clearLines
   Remove the filled lines